seantronsen/pvt/README.md

 `main` branch.
 For this reason, the developer(s) recommend tracking one of the release tags for a more stable experience.

+**this document is hilariously out of date**

+**for development specific to pyqtgraph optimiations or profiling, one must clone down the repository for pyqtgraph and checkout the version tag used by this library.
+From there, an editable install must be performed using `pip -e <path/to/local/pyqtgraph>`**

 ## Installation

 1. Review the requirements and suggestions below.